-Mogamulizumab and Pembrolizumab in Treating Patients with Relapsed or Refractory Lymphomas
+Mogamulizumab and Pembrolizumab in Treating Patients with Relapsed or Refractory Diffuse Large B Cell Lymphoma

-- For phase 2: patients must have histologically confirmed diffuse large B-cell lymphoma; all subtypes of diffuse large B-cell lymphoma are eligible, including high-grade B-cell lymphoma and diffuse large B-cell lymphoma (DLBCL) that has transformed from a prior indolent B-cell non-Hodgkin lymphoma
+- Patients must have histologically confirmed diffuse large B-cell lymphoma; all subtypes of diffuse large B-cell lymphoma are eligible, including high-grade B-cell lymphoma and diffuse large B-cell lymphoma (DLBCL) that has transformed from a prior indolent B-cell non-Hodgkin lymphoma

 - Patients must have measurable disease per 2014 Lugano Classification Criteria which is defined as at least one nodal lesion measuring > 1.5 cm in greatest diameter or at least one extranodal lesion measuring > 1.0 cm in greatest diameter

-- For phase 2: patients and received at least 2 prior lines of therapy and must have previously received or been deemed ineligible for autologous stem cell transplantation
+- For phase 2: patients and received at least 2 prior lines of therapy and must have previously received, refused, or been deemed ineligible for autologous stem cell transplantation

 - Absolute neutrophil count >= 1,500/mcL (if neutropenia is related to bone marrow involvement with lymphoma, the absolute neutrophil count must be >= 1,000/mcL)

 - Platelets >= 75,000/mcL (if thrombocytopenia is related to bone marrow involvement with lymphoma, the platelet count must be >= 50,000/mcL)

 - Hemoglobin >= 9 g/dL (if anemia is related to bone marrow involvement with lymphoma, the hemoglobin must be >= 8 g/dL)